Reduce your fleet insurance costs

 Adding just a single driver with a poor history to your fleet auto insurance can raise premiums by more than 10%.

-4. Use software & technology
+4. Monitor through software technology

 5. Review before renewing